Five elements that create a good smartphone photo

 Most people use their smartphone camera to point and shoot, recording something directly in front of them.
 To move past this and begin creating photos that can be called “art” you need to be aware of elements that make for a good photo.

 Below I have listed five elements that create a good smartphone photo: mood, composition, lighting, texture and color.

-To illustrate each of these five elements, I am using photos submitted to my Facebook group “Isolating at home cellphone challenge”.
+To illustrate each of these five elements, I am using photos submitted to my Facebook group “Cellphone Photo challenge by Linda Holt”.
 Since I have highlighted the winning photos in previous blog posts, today I want to showcase some of the photos that didn’t win.
 Many were just as strong as the winning images but with so many entries they weren’t chosen.

 Think of all the many moods to draw on in order to create a strong photo.
 In the photo below, look at the pure JOY expressed on the face of Nina Jacob’s dog.

 Robin Sears used humor to express a mood in her photo.
 This image of the pigs hoarding toilet paper (at the beginning of the pandemic) and a sad little bunny, who only had one roll, was a winner in my eyes.

 In her self portrait Cindy Butler expressed her mood of apprehension about heading back out after once lockdown was lifted.

 Composition is how you frame your photo.
 Before you rush to shoot, ask yourself a few questions.
 Will this make a pleasing photo as it is?
 Does the photo look balanced and is there a clear focal point?
 Is there something in the background that shouldn’t be there?
 It only takes a second or two to give some thought before you take the photo.